cf-x/absurd/README.md

 ## Documentation

-Visit the [documentation](https://aperture.ykk2b.xyz) for more information about the language.
+Visit the [documentation](https://absurd.ykk2b.xyz) for more information about the language.

 ## Contributing

-For contributing to Aperture, please visit the [documentation for contributors](https://aperture.ykk2b.xyz/contributing.html).
+For contributing to absurd, please visit the [documentation for contributors](https://absurd.ykk2b.xyz/contributing.html).

 ## License